 A few weeks prior, I had gone to my friend Vicki’s house after our sons’ baseball game, and she asked what I would like to drink.
-I agreed to a glass of wine, but another friend chose to have a Lemon Drop Martini which Vicki made using freshly picked lemons off the tree outside, and insisted I try a sip.
-Well, all I can say was I was so disappointed that I’d chosen to have wine!
-It was one of the best drinks I’d ever tasted.
+I agreed to a glass of wine, but another friend chose a Lemon Drop Martini.
+Vicki made it using freshly picked lemons off her tree outside, and insisted I try a sip.
+All I can say is that I was so disappointed that I’d chosen to have wine!
+It was one of the best cocktails I’d ever tasted.

-It was perfectly “lemon-y” without being too sour, and the alcohol was almost indistinguishable in the cocktail.
-The sugar-rimmed glass was the crowning glory, and I could totally understand why it was called a “Lemon Drop Martini” because it actually gave the sensation of, and tasted like a lemon drop candy.
-Vicki ended up making me my own cocktail that night, so that was it: I was hooked.
+It was perfectly “lemon-y” without being too sour, and the alcohol was almost indistinguishable.
+The sugar-rimmed glass was the crowning glory.
+I could totally understand why it was called a “Lemon Drop Martini” because it actually gave the sensation of, and tasted like a lemon drop candy.
+Vicki ended up making me my own cocktail that night.
+So that was it: I was hooked.

 I still remember the colors of yellow and pink in the basket, standing out against the rest of the basket’s contents.
-I didn’t open it for days, as I just wanted to gaze at it!
+It wasn’t opened for days as I just wanted to gaze at it.

 However, this was just the start of many more memories to come from that glorious gift.

-There were Lemon Drops at Angela’s 1940s themed 40th Birthday Party, and as you can see, they were a huge hit!
+There were Lemon Drop Martinis at Angela’s 1940s themed 40th Birthday Party, and as you can see, they were a huge hit!